Common knowledge (logic): Applications

 Common knowledge was used by David Lewis in his pioneering game-theoretical account of convention.
-In this sense, common knowledge is a concept still central for linguists and philosophers of language (see Clark 1996) maintaining a Lewisian, conventionalist account of language.
+In this sense, common knowledge is a concept still central for linguists and philosophers of language maintaining a Lewisian, conventionalist account of language.

-Robert Aumann introduced a set theoretical formulation of common knowledge (theoretically equivalent to the one given above) and proved the so-called agreement theorem through which: if two agents have common prior probability over a certain event, and the posterior probabilities are common knowledge, then such posterior probabilities are equal.
-A result based on the agreement theorem and proven by Milgrom shows that, given certain conditions on market efficiency and information, speculative trade is impossible.
+Robert Aumann introduced a set theoretical formulation of common knowledge and proved the so-called agreement theorem through which: if two agents have common prior probability over a certain event, and the posterior probabilities are common knowledge, then such posterior probabilities are equal.
+The no-trade theorem, based on the agreement theorem, shows that, given certain conditions on market efficiency and information, speculative trade is impossible.

 The concept of common knowledge is central in game theory.
 For several years it has been thought that the assumption of common knowledge of rationality for the players in the game was fundamental.
-It turns out (Aumann and Brandenburger 1995) that, in two-player games, common knowledge of rationality is not needed as an epistemic condition for Nash equilibrium strategies.
+However, in two-player games, common knowledge of rationality is not needed as an epistemic condition for Nash equilibrium strategies.

 Computer scientists use languages incorporating epistemic logics (and common knowledge) to reason about distributed systems.
-Such systems can be based on logics more complicated than simple propositional epistemic logic, see Wooldridge Reasoning about Artificial Agents, 2000 (in which he uses a first-order logic incorporating epistemic and temporal operators) or van der Hoek et al. "Alternating Time Epistemic Logic".
+Such systems can be based on logics more complicated than simple propositional epistemic logic.
+For example, a first-order logic that incorporates epistemic and temporal operators, or alternating time epistemic logic.

 In his 2007 book, The Stuff of Thought: Language as a Window into Human Nature, Steven Pinker uses the notion of common knowledge to analyze the kind of indirect speech involved in innuendoes.

 In popular culture

 The comedy movie Hot Lead and Cold Feet has an example of a chain of logic that is collapsed by common knowledge.
 The Denver Kid tells his allies that Rattlesnake is in town, but that he [the Kid] has “the edge”: “He's here and I know he's here, and he knows I know he's here, but he doesn't know I know he knows I know he's here.”
 So both protagonists know the main fact (Rattlesnake is here), but it is not “common knowledge”.
 Note that this is true even if the Kid is wrong: maybe Rattlesnake does know that the Kid knows that he knows that he knows, the chain still breaks because the Kid doesn't know that.

 Moments later, Rattlesnake confronts the Kid.
 We see the Kid realizing that his carefully constructed “edge” has collapsed into common knowledge.